Kwpolska/chriswarrick.com/posts/2016/02/10/deploying-python-web-apps-with-nginx-and-uwsgi-emperor.rst

 * Fedora 29-32 or newer (with SELinux enabled and disabled)
 * CentOS 7 (with SELinux enabled and disabled) — manual guide should also work on RHEL 7.
 CentOS 8 does not have uWSGI packages in EPEL as of May 2020, but they should become available soon.
 * Arch Linux

-.. admonition:: Fedora and CentOS status (as of 2020-05-01)

-   On Fedora and CentOS, the uWSGI packages are temporarily buggy and the setup won’t work after a reboot (and in some cases, won’t work at all).
-A fix from Fedora is upcoming, but you can implement the fix on your system by running:

-   ``echo 'd /run/uwsgi 0755 uwsgi uwsgi' > /etc/tmpfiles.d/uwsgi.conf``

 Debian 8 (jessie), and Fedora 24 through 28 are not officially supported, even though they still probably work.